-This lesson introduces the idea of social justice and encourages students to identify opportunities in their communities where they can make a change.
-The story of Laura Wheeler Waring will help them see how societal restrictions can impact people's hopes and dreams.
+This introduction will provide an opportunity for students to define and discuss social justice.
+While this lesson does not have a student action attached to it, the story of Laura Wheeler Waring will help them see how societal restrictions can impact people's hopes and dreams.